kaldas/kaldas.github.io/_posts/2016-11-10-understanding-cross-cutting-concerns-and-domain-code.md

 It depends on how you are mapping your DTO's to your domain.
 In my experience, DTO's are a great place to perform Domain specific validation before it's mapped into the Domain.
 This wouldn't be so easy when using a generic shared library.

-## Simple procedural code is part of the development process
+## Understanding the value of simple procedural code

 ![refactoring book cover]({{ site.url }}/images/CoverRefactoringBook.png)